 Any value below 70 mg/litre increases the acidity content in the water thereby making it unfit for consumption.
 Levels over 2000 mg/litre are not at all potable.

 It is very important to note that the TDS meter indicates the amount of TDS in water.
 It does not give any indication of the nature of contaminants present in it.
-It can happen that the TDS levels of water could be 300 ppm.
+For example, it can happen that the TDS levels of water could be 300 ppm.

 What is TDS Controller/Modulator?